skbn/tinyedit/README.md

 ## Spell Checker and Translator Panel

-tinyedit includes a spell checker panel and a translator panel (placeholder for future implementation):
+tinyedit includes a spell checker panel and a translator panel:

 - **Spell Checker**: Verifies spelling of words in document using Hunspell (*nix) or native implementation (AmigaOS/Windows)
 - **Panel information**: Shows if the current word is correct or incorrect, and provides suggestions for misspelled words
 - **Custom dictionary**: Allows adding custom words that are saved to a custom dict file
-- **Translator Panel**: Placeholder for future translation functionality (not yet implemented)
+- **Translator**: Supports online translation via HTTP backends (MyMemory, LibreTranslate, Lingva) and offline dictionary lookup
+- **StarDict-compatible offline dictionary**: Pure C implementation compatible with StarDict dictionary format (.ifo, .idx, .dict files), no external dependencies

-The panel can be toggled to show spell checker or translator interface
+The panel can be toggled to show spell checker, translator, or dictionary interface (Alt+S cycles between them)

 ## Glyph Picker